jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-11.md

 ---

-Section 1.
+## Section 1.
 General Principle.

-No Electric Power Industry Participant or any other Person may engage in any anti-competitive behavior including, but not limited to, cross- subsidization, price or market manipulation, false or deceptive marketing, or other unfair trade practices detrimental to the encouragement and protection of Contestable Markets or the WESM.
+No Electric Power Industry Participant or any other Person may engage in any anti-competitive behavior including, but not limited to, cross-subsidization, price or market manipulation, false or deceptive marketing, or other unfair trade practices detrimental to the encouragement and protection of Contestable Markets or the WESM.

-Section 2.
+## Section 2.
 Scope of Application.

-This Rule shall apply to all Persons, including all Electric Power Industry Participants, such as but not limited to Generation Companies, subsidiaries and Affiliates of Generation Companies, stockholders and officials of Generation Companies, IPP Administrators, Distribution Utilities, Suppliers, NAPOCOR, and the TRANSCO or its Buyer or Concessionaire.
+This Rule shall apply to all Persons, including all Electric Power Industry Participants, such as but not limited to Generation Companies, subsidiaries and Affiliates of Generation Companies, stockholders and officials of
+Generation Companies, IPP Administrators, DUs, Suppliers, NAPOCOR, and the TRANSCO or its Buyer or Concessionaire.

-Section 3.
+## Section 3.
 Prohibition of Cross Ownership.

-a) Pursuant to Section 45 of the Act, no Generation Company, IPP Administrators, Distribution Utility or Supplier, their respective subsidiaries, Affiliates, stockholders, directors or officers or other Page 41 of 100entity engaged in generating and supplying electricity specified by ERC, shall hold any interest, directly or indirectly, in the TRANSCO or its Buyer or Concessionaire, or the Market Operator.
+{{< s v="a" >}} As per Section 45, no Generation Company, IPP Administrators, Distribution Utility or Supplier, their respective subsidiaries, Affiliates, stockholders, directors or officers or other entity engaged in generating and supplying electricity specified by ERC, shall hold any interest, directly or indirectly, in the TRANSCO or its Buyer or Concessionaire, or the Market Operator.

 b) TRANSCO or its Buyer or Concessionaire and any of its stockholders, directors or officers or any of their relatives within the fourth civil degree of consanguinity or affinity, legitimate or common law, shall